 Bottom line: Never quit your job or get fired!
 Always try to get laid off with a severance package instead.
 You have nothing to lose.
 A severance package not only provides you money, but also buys you time to do your next thing.
 The value of a severance package has gone up.
 You would be foolish not to try and negotiate for one.

-How To Engineer Your Layoff – 5th Edition
+How To Engineer Your Layoff – New Edition

 With the desire to traditionally publish a book on my mind, my wife and I decided to first spend time updating our severance book, How To Engineer Your Layoff: Make A Small Fortune By Saying Goodbye.

-The book has grown from initially 120-pages in 2012 to now over 200-pages in 2021.
+The book has grown from initially 120-pages in 2012 to now over 200-pages.
 I’ve consistently incorporated reader feedback and case studies.
 The latest edition covers when to hire a lawyer and answers to new intriguing reader questions.
 I’ve also updated the resources and more.

 If you’ve been grinding away at a job you don’t particularly enjoy, get ready for an explosion of new work opportunities.
 During lockdowns, I think we’ve all realized life is too precious to continue doing something that doesn’t provide us joy or meaning.